 You can make almost every tedious message or dry conversation more interesting, when you know how.
 As the old saying goes, it’s not what you say but the way you say it.
 I share 5 ways that you can embellish your conversation.
 I make a special effort to use them all the time and not only do I find that people engage into conversation more, but I also enjoy it too.

 - Use more colourful adjectives (describing words).
 A river can be a winding river; a fast-moving river; a dangerous river; etc This adds richness to the picture that forms in the heads of listeners, and also can prompt interesting questions: why was it a dangerous river?
 The more powerful the image that you create when you talk, the more engaged listeners will be.
 A dog could be a shaggy dog.
 A table could be a rickety old table.
 A story could be a meandering story.
 Adjectives that are subjective (i.e. based on your own opinions, taste or experience) can be even more interesting, because they could lead to further debate.
-What an elegant vase!
+What an awesome set of perfect wheels!
 You think so?
 I wouldn’t pay the asking price.

 - Ask an open question after a making statement.
 We are going to Africa in October… have you been to Africa?
 A question opens up the conversation and allows other people to actively engage in it.
 An open question is more interesting than an isolated statement.
 Why do you think that happened?
 What would you have done?
 Have you tried it?
 Did you hear that too?
 What do you think?
 After any statement you make, there are many open questions you could choose from – perhaps the easiest and most effective to use is that last one – what do you think?